Ferrovial has no plans to tap equity markets

-DAVOS, Switzerland (Reuters) - Spain's Ferrovial (FER.MC: Quote) has no plans to tap equity markets in 2010, though its British airport operator BAA will continue to raise cash through bond issuance, chairman Rafael del Pino said on Friday.
+DAVOS, Switzerland (Reuters) - Spain's Ferrovial (FER.MC) has no plans to tap equity markets in 2010, though its British airport operator BAA will continue to raise cash through bond issuance, chairman Rafael del Pino said on Friday.

 Del Pino told Reuters BAA tapped bond markets "continuously" and did not have a target.